 take a three-hour Boston Light Climbing Tour that includes a boat cruise, commentary on history, geography, and more from a park ranger, and a chance to climb the ladders and 76 steps up Boston Light’s tower and see the unforgettable view of Boston Harbor from its most recognized (and photographed) gateway.

 Get out and enjoy the majesty in our backyards!
 And summer’s day excursion won’t break the budget, either.
-Ferry tickets are just $17 for adults, kids under 3 are free and of course the standard senior and military discounts apply.
+Ferry tickets are just $19.95 for adults, kids under 3 are free, family four-pack for $49 and of course the standard senior and military discounts apply.